What is song form?

 This “Stick Notation” scheme is an alternative to traditional naming such as “32-bar AABA”.
-Stick Notation additionally allows for forms that have no agreed traditional name.
-Alive Drumming allows for both of these schemes so that users may use the one they prefer.
+Stick Notation allows for forms that have no agreed traditional name.
+Alive Drumming allows for both of these schemes, allowing users to use the one they prefer.

 Example Songs with their Song Form

 Here’s a list of some songs with their Song Forms described using Stick Notation.

 |Almost Like Being In Love||8|8/8|12|

 |The Way You Look Tonight||16|16/16|20|

 |A White Sport Coat||16|16|